f4ble/pyarc/README.md

 - Set up a mysql server.
 Other SQL servers not tested, but may work.
 - Copy example_config.py to config.py and edit.
 More settings from config_base.py can be overriden if needed.
 - Run install.py - This will check your config and create database tables if they don't exist.
+- tasks/__init__.py contain the scheduled tasks.
+Disable or edit your scheduled restarts here.

 Current features:
 - Interactive mode: